eunices/eunices.github.io/_portfolio/portfolio-3.md

 For undergraduate days, this includes 1) mapping and analyses using Geographical Information Systems [GIS], 2) generic identification of ants in Asia, 3) species identification of *Megachile* in Singapore.

-For MSc, to be updated as it is still ongoing.
+For MSc, I mainly focused on data analysis skills (see below for more info.).

 ## Undergraduate research themes